-Each of these research-based strategies has been integrated into Earth and Space Science.
+Each of these research-based strategies has been integrated into Life Science.
 The content is broken into small, manageable sections.
 Students will find the short sections of text easy to understand due to the controlled 3.0-4.5 reading level.
 Examples in each section relate the new material to the students' experience.

-Earth and Space Science meets both state and national science standards, including the National Science Education Standards produced by the National Research Council.
-(These goals for achievement are in the process of being implemented in classrooms across the country by the National Science Teachers Association.)
-By reading the Student Text and completing the corresponding activities, students will master many of the key knowledge criteria of the National Science Education Standards in the content area of earth and space science for grades 5-12, including:
+Life Science meets both state and national science standards, including the National Science Education Standards produced by the National Research Council.
+(These goals for achievement are in the process of being implemented in classrooms across the country by the National Science Teachers Association).
+By reading the Student Text and completing the corresponding activities, students will master many of the key knowledge criteria of the National Science Education Standards in the content area of life science for grades 5-12, including: